FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Information model
 -----------------

-Vonk supports the use of multiple information models (currently FHIR STU3 and R4) simultaneously.
+Firely Server supports the use of multiple information models (currently FHIR STU3 and R4) simultaneously.
 The ``InformationModel`` section contains the related settings.
-By default, Vonk serves both versions from the root of your web service, defaulting to STU3 when the client does not use Accept or _format to specify either one.
+By default, Firely Server serves both versions from the root of your web service, defaulting to STU3 when the client does not use Accept or _format to specify either one.
 Mapping a path or a subdomain to a specific version creates an additional URI serving only that particular version.
 ::

   "InformationModel": {